-Whilst THC levels in CBD supplements is highly regulated and will only be found in very small concentrations, as both compounds occur naturally in the hemp plant is isn't possible to remove THC completely.
+Although THC levels in CBD supplements are highly regulated and will only be found in very small concentrations, as both compounds occur naturally in the hemp plant it is isn't possible to remove THC completely.
 This provides issues for professional athletes who are regularly drug tested.

-PEA provides many of the same benefits as CBD and removes the concern around THC trace levels which are banned by the World Anti-Doping Agency in competing athletes.
+PEA provides many of the same benefits as CBD and removes the concern around supplements containing trace levels of THC.

 One study showed an approximate 1.8 increase in PEA blood levels when comparing 300mg of PEA with the dispersion technology to 300mg of standard PEA formulation.4 This increase in absorption and bioavailability leads to a higher active concentration of PEA and suggests that lower dosages will have the same efficacy when compared to standard PEA.